jinxu9/sentieon_mtSNV/Problems.md

 The utilmate goal is identify SNVs in each sinlge cell and compare the comman and specific SNVs.

+We don't want to process each cell separatedly at the mapping Step, which may generated too many intermedian files.

+We can add cell barcode or cell name in the mapping step(in the final bam file).

+Is there any efficient way to do the SNV calling for each single cell?

+This maybe similar with SNV calling for multiple individuals, but for somatic SNV, not genotype.

+Further more, the number of cells will be around 10000, farther more than individuals.

 # Small bug with "--interval"